• Skip to primary navigation

 Instructions

-• In a large bowl, mix together the flour, baking powder, and salt.
+• Mix together the flour, baking powder, and salt in a large mixing bowl.
 Set aside.

-• In a medium bowl, mix together the sugar, zest, orange juice, oil, yogurt, eggs, and vanilla extract.
+• Mix together the sugar and orange zest in a medium bowl.
+Rub together between your fingers to release the oils. orange juice, oil, yogurt, eggs, and vanilla extract.
 Whisk quickly until it is fully mixed together.

 • Make a well in the dry ingredients, then pour in the wet ingredients.
 Stir until just combined.
 There should be several lumps left in the batter.